This Gluten Free Apple Crumb Pie is loaded with juicy apples hiding underneath a cobblestone crumble topping for a crunchy spin on apple pie.

 Some of the items linked in this post are affiliate links, meaning, at no additional cost to you, if you click through and make a purchase, I will earn a small commission.

 But I'm not a snob when it comes to apple pie, or apple desserts in general.
 Give me ALL the apple desserts!
-I'd choose an apple dessert on a menu over pretty much anything, way back in the day when we could order whatever we wanted.
-So this pie is just as good as an original OG apple pie, just different.
+I'd choose an apple dessert on a menu over pretty much anything, way back in the day when we actually could order a dessert off a menu.
+This gluten free apple crumb pie is just as good as a traditional apple pie, just different.
+While the filling is fairly similar, the topping isn't a flaky pie crust but a buttery crumb streusel-like topping.

 the ingredients you'll need to make this pie